Create & Import Your First Cluster

 -

-Open a terminal and run the following:
+Open a terminal and apply the ClusterClass and related templates:

-Create the cluster using kubectl
+Create the cluster:

-Watch the resources become ready
+Watch the resources become ready:

 Select Cluster Management from the menu